Anna SOAVE

 2009-10

-2009-10 Iraq: Providing technical advisory services for enhanced slum upgrading and capacity building support within the framework of the Erbil Housing Strategy; review of current planning and building practices in formal and informal areas in order to draft recommendations for improved and more affordable housing design and construction processes (UN-Habitat/UNDP).
+2009-10 Iraq: : Provided technical advisory services for enhanced slum upgrading and capacity building support within the framework of the Erbil Housing Strategy; review of current planning and building practices in formal and informal areas in order to draft recommendations for improved and more affordable housing design and construction processes (UN-Habitat/UNDP).

 2009